Crosspointe C

 No analysis available

-I searched for lease expiration language such as "lease expires 2050," "ground lease ends," or any renewal/extension year.
-The only relevant wording is that the property is leasehold, but no specific expiration date is provided.
+I searched for lease expiration language such as a year, ground lease end date, or renewal/extension term.
+The remarks only mention that the property is leasehold, so the expiry year cannot be determined from the public text.

-Public remarks directly advertise VA financing availability through an assumable loan option.
-This is strong evidence that VA financing is supported for the building.
+The listings explicitly advertise VA financing through an assumable VA loan option.
+This is strong public evidence that VA financing is supported for at least some sales in the building.

-I searched for insurance-related phrases that would indicate the HOA provides full building coverage or walls-in coverage, but found none.
-The remarks do not provide any evidence that the building is fully insured.
+I searched for insurance-related phrases that would indicate the HOA provides full building coverage or walls-in insurance, and found none.
+The remarks do not mention being fully insured, so this cannot be confirmed from the available text.

 No analysis available

-I looked for any fire/life safety compliance wording such as FLSE passed, fire inspection passed, or life safety compliant, but nothing appeared in the remarks.
-With no explicit evidence, this is treated as not confirmed in the public listing text.
+I looked for any fire/life safety compliance language, including FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, but nothing appeared in the remarks.
+With no explicit evidence, I cannot confirm that the building has passed a fire/life safety evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.